• Skip to primary navigation

 ingredients needed to make high protein edible cookie dough with almond flour.

 • Salted Butter.
-Butter is a staple in chocolate chip cookies, so we’re using it in our edible cookie dough too.
+Butter is a staple in chocolate chip cookies, so we’re using in this recipe too!

 • Almond Flour.
-The almond flour in this recipe adds nutrients, fiber, and protein to your dessert.
-It’s also accessible to more people because almond flour is gluten free!
+Adds nutrients, fiber, and protein to your dessert.
+It’s also accessible to more people because it’s gluten free!

 • Vanilla Whey Protein Powder.
 Using protein powder gives us the biggest boost of protein in this easy no bake dessert, and the vanilla adds nice flavor to your dough.